 To rotate an image, set [¥1: Auto rotate] to [On ☐ ■].
-If [¥1: Auto rotate] is set to [On ] or [Off], the [ Rotate image] setting will be recorded to the image, but the camera will not rotate the image for display.
+If [¥1: Auto rotate] is set to [On] or [Off], the [Rotate image] setting will be recorded to the image, but the camera will not rotate the image for display.

 - Pressing the button during the index display will switch to the single-image display and the Quick Control screen will appear.
-Pressing - For images taken with another camera, the functions you can select may be limited
+Pressing the < | > button again will return to the index display. - For images taken with another camera, the functions you can select may be limited

-' Enjoying Movies
+The Enjoying Movies